KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - The second Xor encounter is unavailable on Tatooine
 - The second Xor encounter was impossible to start if you first meet him and his goons without Juhani in the party
 - The XP reward for delivering the box to Motta the Hutt was incorrect: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
-- There is an inaccessible container in The One's compound
 - Xor refused to show up for the second encounter unless the player used the rapid transit system [ISSUE #29](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/29)

 ## Developer Oversight